Steve Burton (sports journalist): Career

 Starting in 1993, Burton worked as a sports anchor and reporter for New England Sports Network (NESN), hosting the pre and post game shows for the Boston Red Sox.

 In 1994, Burton joined WBZ-TV, where he now is sports director and main anchor.
 He also anchors the weekly programs Sports Final, Patriots Game Day, All Access, and the Patriots 5th Quarter show.

 Burton is also a frequent guest on WEEI's The Big Show certain times of the year.
 Nicknamed "vest" for his sharp dress, Burton is occasionally criticized for showing up late on the radio and is also ribbed for his appetite, as he ate nine large slices of pizza on the air during a 2009 broadcast.

-Burton is a friend of controversial former baseball player Jose Canseco and has featured Canseco on an occasional weekend show he hosts on WEEI, most famously on October 14, 2007 during the New England Patriots' game against the Dallas Cowboys, though the football game was never mentioned as the subject was baseball's continuing steroids controversy.
-Burton also has arranged interviews with Canseco for WEEI.

 Burton became WBZ's sports director following Bob Lobel's firing in early April 2008.

 Family

-Two of his daughters are former NCAA Division 1 basketball players, Kayla for Lehigh University and Kendall for Villanova University.
-His daughter, Veronica, was drafted 7th overall in the 2022 WNBA draft by the Dallas Wings.
-His son Austin graduated from UCLA and is currently a quarterback for the Purdue Boilermakers.
+All three of his daughters are former NCAA Division I basketball players: Kendall for Villanova University; Kayla for Lehigh University; and Veronica for Northwestern University.
+His son Austin was a former quarterback for both the UCLA Bruins and the Purdue Boilermakers.